ericselin/dotfiles/README.md

 ### Logins

 The login database should be backed up in the same way regular files are backed up.
 The keyfile should be backed up to a flashdrive together with the database password and instructions for unlocking in a sealed envelope in a secure location.

+- TODO back up logins.key to a USB drive